jiportilla/edge_jason_exporter/README.md

     }
   ],
   "constraints": [
-       "openhorizon.arch == amd64"
+       "openhorizon.allowPrivileged == true"
   ]
 }
 ```

 - Note this simple Service Policy provides one `property` **purpose=monitoring**, and it states one `constraint`.
-This JSON Exporter Service `constraint` is one that a Service developer might add, stating that their Service must only run on cpu architecture named **amd64**.
-During node registration the `openhorizon.arch` property will be set to **amd64**, so this JSON Exportert Service should be compatible with our Edge device.
+This JSON Exporter Service `constraint` is one that a Service developer might add, stating that their Service must only be deployed when **openhorizon.allowPrivileged** equals to **true**.
+After node registration the **openhorizon.allowPrivileged** property will be set to **true**, so this JSON Exportert Service should be compatible with our edge device.

 2. If needed, run the following commands to set the environment variables needed by the `service.policy.json` file in your shell: